Drug Addiction and Marriage

 Marriage and drug addiction usually don’t mix well.
 We receive many emails from wives/husbands who are at the end of their rope and don’t know what to do.
 Here are some answers to commonly asked questions concerning drug addiction and marriage.

-Organizations like Narcotics Anonymous and Al-anon/Al-ateen are there just for families.
+Organizations like Nar-anon and Al-anon/Al-ateen are there just for families.
+CoDA, or Co-dependents anonymous which is for recovery for codependent individuals is also a good choice.
 Just as the 12-Steps were created by addicts for addicts, those principles were the basis for family groups.

 And just like the addict, the family member is not alone.
 There is help and support.